The Hexagon: An Exploration Tool

 Values

-CBT interventions for specific PTSD symptoms tend to apply cognitive behavioural approaches that do not have a focus on trauma or target some but not all trauma symptoms.
-These interventions target domains like intrusion, avoidance, maladaptive appraisal, hyperarousal, and negative mood, hence, can be used for the treatment of PTSD.
-Some examples of these interventions include Stress Inoculation Therapy (SIT), , and Seeking Safety (SS).
+CBT interventions for specific PTSD symptoms tend to apply cognitive-behavioural approaches that do not directly focus on trauma, or that target some but not all trauma-related symptoms.
+These interventions target domains such as intrusion, avoidance, maladaptive appraisal, hyperarousal, and negative mood, and can therefore be used for the treatment of PTSD.
+Examples of these interventions include Stress Inoculation Therapy (SIT), CBT for Insomnia, and Seeking Safety (SS).

 Priorities

-CBT interventions with a specific symptom focus are particularly useful in people with PTSD who are reluctant to receiving trauma focused interventions.
-Seeking Safety, one example intervention, has been delivered to people with PTSD and substance use disorders.
+CBT interventions with a specific symptom focus are particularly useful in people with PTSD who are reluctant to receive trauma-focused interventions.
+Seeking Safety, as an example, has been delivered to people with PTSD and substance-use disorders.

 Existing Initiatives